open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 FlowerCounter.Add(5, new("name", "rose"), new("color", "red")); // Exported
 FlowerCounter.Add(4, new("name", "carnation"), new("color", "purple")); // Exported
 FlowerCounter.Add(4, new("name", "carnation"), new("color", "yellow")); // Exported
-// Since the cardinality limit is the default 2000 all combinations are exported:
+// Since the cardinality limit is the default 2000 all combinations are emitted:
 //   1. (name:rose, color:red) Value=6
 //   2. (name:sun_flower) Value=3
 //   3. (name:rose, color:white) Value=2